 HUD allows Housing Choice Voucher program participants to move both inside and outside of a Public Housing Authority’s jurisdiction.
 An eligible family that has been issued a voucher can lease a unit that meets program requirements anywhere in the United States, provided that a PHA administering a tenant-based program has jurisdiction in the area in which the unit is located.
 This feature is known as “portability.”

-Effective July 1, 2021, Fort Worth Housing Solutions is absorbing clients who port vouchers to Fort Worth.
+Effective June 1, 2022, Fort Worth Housing Solutions is billing agencies whose clients port vouchers to Fort Worth.

 When the agency is billing, the administrative fee is $51.44.
 The FWHS Federal ID# is 75-6001818.